martinjpratt/Augmented-Reality-Ice-Sheet/README.md

 ![alt text](https://svs.gsfc.nasa.gov/vis/a030000/a030800/a030880/grace_antarctica_black_w_vel_v3_201608_print.jpg "Antarctic Mass Balance")

-Initially this application will be build using WebGL to provide better collaboration and development during .
+Initially this application will be build using WebGL to provide better collaboration during development.
 Subsequently we will switch development to Microsoft's HoloLens HMD, and also (hopefully) mobile AR.
 The objective being to show a simple example of how mass balance can affect an ice sheet as well as understand the time scales involved.
 For the HoloLens app, we are intending to use real world objects to change the bed "topography" and affect ice sheet flow.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/0/02/Ramahololens.jpg "Microsoft Hololens")